jswart/devEnv/README.md

 ## Security
 - I have begun trying to verify gpg-keys against software that was not downloaded through the package manager.
-- I avoid ppas, unless managed directly by the source's creators.
+- I avoid ppas, unless managed directly by the source's creators, or confirmed to be a reputable source.

 ## Usage
 ** Step 1: **